 Artwork brief

-Search intent
+Location intent

-Understand the icon before you queue
+Find the room before you queue

 Beginner rule